Make a PaymentCourt Guide

 “This is my first DWI arrest, so why am I being charged with a Class A misdemeanor?!”

 If you are charged with a DWI above 0.15, the main thing to know is that your life will now include an ignition interlock device on your vehicle for a period of time.
-When you bond out of jail, the magistrate will include ignition interlock as a bond condition.
+When you bond out of jail, the magistrate will include an ignition interlock as a bond condition.
 That means, during the entire pendency of your case, you will have to have an ignition interlock on your vehicle.

 If there is a license suspension in your case, you must get an occupational license if you want to drive legally during your suspension period.
 When you're charged with DWI above 0.15, the occupational license will come with a provision mandating ignition interlock during the driver's license suspension period.